Anghelache Donescu

-Anghelache Donescu (born 18 October 1945) is a Romanian equestrian and Olympic medalist.
+Anghelache Donescu (18 October 1945 – 28 August 2023) was a Romanian equestrian and Olympic medalist.
 He was born in Bucharest.
 He competed in dressage at the 1980 Summer Olympics in Moscow, where he won a bronze medal with the Romanian team, along with Petre Roșca and Dumitru Velicu.
 He also placed sixth in individual dressage at the 1980 Olympics.
+Donescu died on 28 August 2023, at the age of 77.